groutoutlook/minifyCpp/README.md

 - While minify-C can properly handle includes, there is currently no support for multi-file minimization.
 - Macros that declare variables may end up conflicting with minified variables
 - Macros that are used to reference different variables across their lifetime will cause the program to crash.
-Use the -ea flag for this.
+Use the `--expand-all` flag for this.
+- Large files may take a long time to process due to define macro addition.
+If minimizing is taking too long, try using the `--no-add-macros` flag.